271374667/filesizelib/docs/examples/basic.md

 # Basic Usage Examples

-Simple, fundamental examples to get you started with Bytesize quickly.
+Simple, fundamental examples to get you started with ByteUnit quickly.

 ## 🚀 Getting Started